krrge/krrge/README.md

 Used to work on designing racing cars.

 ### Funs:
-- I don't like cofee, But I like tea.
+- I don't like cofee, But I like lemontea.
 - Counter-Strike playng every day